 What fine motor activity is the most popular among your clients?
 Comment below to share!

 If you wonder what is the safest and quickest way to send fine motor activities in PDFs to your families- check out TheraPlatform- TheraPlatform is all-in-one teleconferencing software and EMR.
 It contains special features for occupational therapy sessions including screen-sharing, built-in reward games, a whiteboard, client portal and more.
 Finally, a therapy platform designed with OTs in mind!
+TheraPlatform, an all-in-one EHR, practice management and teletherapy tool was built for therapists to help them save time on admin tasks.
+Sign up for a free, 30-day trial with no credit card required.
+Cancel anytime.
 Make your teletherapy sessions run smoother by trialing TheraPlatform today!
-Sign up for 30 day free trail.